ValeriyEmelyanov/rest-voting-app/README.md

 #### Concise description
 * To use the REST service API user have to be authenticated with email and password
 * 2 types of users: admin and regular users
-* Admin has full access to users, restaraunts, menus and votes
+* Admin has full access to users, restaurants, menus and votes
-* Regular user can read restaraunts, menus and has full access to vores
+* Regular user can read restaurants, menus and has full access to vores
 * Regular users can vote on which restaurant they want to have lunch at once a day
 * If user votes again the same day:
   * If it is before 11:00 we asume that he changed his mind